ecraig12345/yarn-plugin-npmrc/README.md

 ## Notes

-This plugin uses [`@npmcli/config`](https://www.npmjs.com/package/@npmcli/config) to read the effective npm config, with the same logic as npm: applying `process.env.NPM_CONFIG_*`, project config, user config, and global config.
-(It does _not_ respect CLI args, since they might interfere with yarn's processing.)
+This plugin uses [`@npmcli/config`](https://www.npmjs.com/package/@npmcli/config) to read the effective npm config: applying `process.env.NPM_CONFIG_*`, project config, user config, and global config.
+There are a couple limitations:

+- CLI args aren't respected, since they might interfere with yarn's processing.
+- `certfile` and `keyfile` aren't supported.

 The versions of `@npmcli/config` and its internal `@npmcli/package-json` are patched locally (with the patches included in the plugin bundle).
 The main reason is to get rid of a problematic `require.resolve('node-gyp/bin/node-gyp.js')` which assumes the code is running within the `npm` package with its dependencies and isn't needed here.
 The patches also remove some code which isn't needed for the very simple purposes of this plugin.